-Our team has extensive experience of building successful claims for occupational illnesses.
+Our team of solicitors has extensive experience of building successful compensation claims for those diagnosed with occupational asthma.
 We work closely with medical practitioners and specialist nurses, and can progress your case in person, over the phone, on Skype or by email, either inside or outside normal working hours.

 What causes asthma?